 Weight and Packability

-Weight and packability are important.
+Weight and packability are essential.
 If you're carrying less weight, long hikes can be more enjoyable.
 To assess this metric, we weigh each system and look at its relative profile.
 We tested them with hydration vests, backpacking backpacks, and regular packs.
-The lighter and easier to pack and store, the better the score.
+Generally, products that were lighter and easier to pack scored better than bulkier options.

 Of all the treatments out there, chemical treatments are by far the lightest.
 If you're planning a long thru-hike or huge trail run, they're a great choice.
 Of the treatments, the MSR Aquatabs and Potable Aqua Drinking Water Germicidal Tablets can simply be put into a little baggy, without requiring you to carry the whole bottle.
 This helps to eliminate weight.
-The only downside is both of these results in a chemical taste in the water (for most people).
-The Aquamira Treatment Drops can't be parsed out like the tablets, but some people prefer them because they don't taste as bad as the tablet options out there.
+The only downside is that both of these result in a chemical taste in the water (for most people).
+The Aquamira Treatment Drops can't be parsed out like the tablets, but some prefer them because they don't taste as bad as the tablet options.

 The lightest filtration systems out there are on-the-go systems like the collapsable Katadyn BeFree and Lifestraw Personal Filter.
 The lightest purifying on-the-go filter system is the Aquamira Frontier Max.
 Of the gravity filters, the Platypus Gravityworks is the lightest and most packable (11.5 oz).
 If you prefer a hand pump system, the lightest systems are the MSR Hyperflow (10.6 oz) and the Katadyn Hiker Pro (13.2 oz).

 Ease of Setup